 Another issue was that not every contentious decision would be selected for review.
-During Mexico's third-place play-off against Portugal, for example, Pepe appeared to push Hector Moreno over in the box but despite the appeals of Mexico's players and the replay being played on the stadium's big screen, the game continued.
+During Mexico's third-place play-off against Portugal in the 2017 tournament, for example, Pepe appeared to push Hector Moreno over in the box but despite the appeals of Mexico's players and the replay being played on the stadium's big screen, the game continued.

 "Some plays, yes [they refer], and others no," El Tri goalkeeper Guillermo Ochoa said.
 "They will have to find a fairer way."

-"I was full of positive curiosity about it at the start of the season," Bayer Leverkusen sporting director Rudi Voller told Sky in December.
+"I was full of positive curiosity about it at the start of the season," Bayer Leverkusen sporting director Rudi Voller told Sky when it was first introduced.
 "Now, after half a season, my verdict on it is not good.
 And I doubt it is going to get any better."

 However, since then, both German and Italian top tiers have come accustomed to using video referees, with the Bundesliga adding another assistant to help analyse decisions and speed up the length of VAR decision-making.